habibahshm/DRLND-P1_Navigation/README.md

 ### Enviroment Setup

-Please follow the instuctions in the [DRLND Repo] (https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
+Please follow the instuctions in the ![DRLND Repo] (https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
 These instructions can be found in `README.md` at the root of the repository.
 By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.

 ### Introduction